Satya900/ALLO-health-assignment/VERCEL_DEPLOYMENT.md

 ### Build Process

-1. Install dependencies for both Frontend and Backend
+1. Vercel automatically detects the monorepo structure using workspaces
-2. Build Frontend using `npm run build`
+2. Frontend is built using `@vercel/static-build` from `Frontend/package.json`
-3. Deploy Backend as serverless functions
+3. Backend is deployed as serverless functions using `@vercel/node`
-4. Serve Frontend from CDN
+4. Frontend is served from CDN, Backend functions handle API routes

 ## API Endpoints